 Situated in Kirksville, a welcoming college town in northeastern Missouri, Truman provides the perfect setting for the pursuit of a rich college experience.
 Take a virtual campus tour or arrange a personal visit and explore our beautiful 180-acre campus.
 Kirksville is within easy driving distance of major cities such as St. Louis, Kansas City, and Des Moines.

 From Kansas City: Take Interstate 35 north to Highway 36.
-Follow 36 east until Macon, Mo.
+Follow 36 east to Macon, Mo.
 At Macon, take Highway 63 north into Kirksville.
-Note: Route 11 north into Kirksville is a winding road and may be difficult for drivers new to the area.

 From St. Louis: Take Interstate 70 west to Columbia, Mo.
 At Columbia, take Highway 63 north into Kirksville.
 If traffic in Columbia is expected to be busy, you may also take Highway 61 north to Hannibal, Mo.
 At Hannibal, take Highway 36 west until Macon, Mo., where you will take Highway 63 north into Kirksville.